 Grace Islet (Photo by Phil Vernon)

 The Southern Gulf Islands are one of BC's most beautiful and ecologically unique areas.
 A network of large islands and tiny islets, the Mediterranean climate found here is favourable for many plants, animals and ecological communities found nowhere else in Canada.

-Grace Islet is small — less than an acre in size — but it has a big history.
+Grace Islet may be tiny, but it has a big history.
 For many centuries the islet was used by the Coast Salish as a burial site.
 It passed into private ownership in 1913.
 It remained undeveloped until 2014, when the then-landowner began to build a home on the islet, despite the presence of at least 16 burial cairns.

 Recognizing the seriousness of the land use conflict, which was elevated by the Coast Salish as well as the broader public, the Province of British Columbia partnered with the Nature Conservancy of Canada (NCC) to negotiate a settlement with the landowner.
 Negotiations were successful.
 This led to NCC assuming the care and management of Grace Islet in February 2015, in collaboration with nine First Nations who have historically used the islet.

 “We are honoured to be part of a solution that will see the protection and conservation of the significant cultural heritage and ecological values on Grace Islet,” said Linda Hannah, BC regional vice-president for NCC.
 “We look forward to working with the Province and First Nations on restoring and stewarding this very special place.”

 Road to recovery

 As the owner of Grace Islet, NCC has a big task to set the tiny Gulf Islet on the road to recovery.
 Working closely with the Coast Salish and other partners, NCC will work to restore the ecological and cultural integrity of this special place.

 The first step in recovering Grace Islet is to carefully remove the half-built house on the property.
 Once the islet is free of the building, proper restoration of the vegetation and burial cairns can proceed.